EUDR extension greenlit by European Council as 200 NGOs call for go-ahead

 Experts believe the delay will go ahead, citing a critical business need for the amendment as smallhoders and emerging markets were put at risk.

-Many calls for the delay were due to a lack of clarity on how the regulation would work, following which, and as it proposed the delay, the European Commission published new guidance, at the same time it issued 40 FAQ updates.
+Industry repeatedly raised concerns about implementing EUDR this year, citing a lack of clarity on how the regulation would work and claiming it would cause chaos.
+As it proposed the delay, the European Commission published new guidance and issued 40 FAQ updates.

 Related news